CEED/libCEED/examples/fluids/index.md

 Simulation of a laminar boundary layer flow, with the inflow being prescribed by a [Blasius similarity solution](https://en.wikipedia.org/wiki/Blasius_boundary_layer).
-At the inflow, the velocity is prescribed by the Blasius soution profile, temperature is set constant, and density is allowed to float.
-At the outlet, only the density is prescribed based on the user-set pressure.
+At the inflow, the velocity is prescribed by the Blasius soution profile, density is set constant, and temperature is allowed to float.
+Using `weakT: true`, density is allowed to float and temperature is set constant.
+At the outlet, a user-set pressure is used for pressure in the inviscid flux terms (all other inviscid flux terms use interior solution values).
+The viscous traction is also set to the analytic Blasius profile value at both the inflow and the outflow.
 The wall is a no-slip, no-penetration, no-heat flux condition.
 The top of the domain is treated as an outflow and is tilted at a downward angle to ensure that flow is always exiting it.

 ## Flat Plate Boundary Layer